Remote work is here to stay and will be a non-negotiable when it comes to attracting talent – even after the pandemic.

 The survey also asked about internal communications and productivity.
 Findings regarding internal communications were also positive:

 - A majority of respondents (50.9%) feel that they are communicating more with colleagues while working from home than they were before.

 - 63.2% say that their employer is communicating more.

 - 75.7% believe that employers are putting more effort into communicating.

-What is interesting about this finding is that communication is often cited as a reason for wanting employees on site – suggesting that it will suffer if they’re not there in person.
-I think many of us would agree that our experience has been contrary to these expectations and that we do, indeed, spend far more time communicating with managers and team members now that we’re not in the office.
+What is interesting about this finding is that communication is often cited as a reason for wanting employees on-site – suggesting that it will suffer if they’re not there in person.
+I think many of us would agree that our experience has been contrary to these expectations and that we do, indeed, spend far more time communicating with managers and team members know that we’re not in the office.

 Regarding productivity, 70.5% of respondents feel they are more productive when working from home.
 Workvivo, the company that conducted the survey, observes that this finding echoes the results of similar surveys, including a two-year longitudinal study from Stanford University, which found that productivity increases among remote workers.

 When it comes to attracting top talent in the future, remote work is going to be a non-negotiable for jobs that do not absolutely require onsite presence, like labour and face-to-face interactions.
 Businesses would be smart to weave this into their employer brands sooner rather than later and figure out what that means for them as an organization.